Evidentiality: Evidentiality marking and other categories

 In addition to the interactions with tense, modality, and mirativity, the usage of evidentials in some languages may also depend on the clause type, discourse structure, and/or linguistic genre.

 However, despite the intersection of evidentiality systems with other semantic or pragmatic systems (through grammatical categories), Aikhenvald believes that several languages do mark evidentiality without any grammatical connection to these other semantic/pragmatic systems.
 More explicitly stated, she believes that there are modal systems which do not express evidentiality, and evidential systems which do not express modality.
 Likewise, there are mirative systems which do not express evidentiality, and evidential systems which do not express mirativity.

 Aside from those, egophoricity may interact with evidentiality as well.

 Tense

 Some languages may only distinguish between direct and indirect evidentials in the past tense.
-This is the case for Georgian (Kartvelian), Turkish (Turkic), Komi-Zyrian (Finno-Ugric), Haida (a language isolate in British Columbia and Alaska), and Ika (Chibchan).
+This is the case for Georgian (Kartvelian), Komi-Zyrian (Finno-Ugric), Haida (a language isolate in British Columbia and Alaska), and Ika (Chibchan).